-Little by little we see Bar Harbor – always more touristy than the other harbors on the island – becoming a ”t–shrits for tourist” place…and losing its charm.
-The 100 year-old family-owned pharmacy – the one that had the in-store counter and egg creams – is gone; owner retired.
+This year I’m so disappointed to find out that the 100 year-old family-owned pharmacy – the one that had the old-tyme counter and egg creams – is gone; the 4th-generation owner retired.
 The locally-owned Morning Glory Bakery is gone.
-Poor Boys Gourmet – one of our go-to restaurants when we were first coming here.
+Poor Boys Gourmet was one of our go-to restaurants when we were first coming here.
 The service was good and we usually had a good Italian dinner there each year.
-A few years ago, Poor Boys got a new owner a few years ago.
+A few years ago, Poor Boys got a new owner.
 It wasn’t as good and we stopped going.
-It went bankrupt and it’s vacant; I read that it went bankrupt.
+This year it’s vacant; I read that it went bankrupt.
 Very sad.

-We did finally get to walk The Shore Path.
-For the first time I wasn’t thinking about buying a place here.
+Something I noticed: For the first time, I wasn’t thinking about buying a place here.
 Instead, I could visualize staying more southern – like Kennebunkport – and coming here for just a few days, almost like passing by, and staying at a hotel.
 It was sort of weird to watch myself think about it.

 But time moves on and life changes…even in the once-quaint Bar Harbor.